MRWilliamsGit/InvestmentInsight/README.md

 ## Explainability
 A graph of sentiment-carrying word frequency is also displayed through the User Interface, so that investors can note how strong the sentiment is.

-Note: the software platform makes use of the terms, bullish and bearish
+Note: this project makes use of the terms "bullish" and "bearish":
 * 🐂 Bullish: Postive sentiment in which investors believe a stock or the broader market will appreciate in value
 * 🐻 Bearish: Negative sentiment in which investors believe a stock or the broader market will depreciate in   value

-## Deployment
+## Public Deployment
 Please enjoy interacting with this tool through its public app: https://mrwilliamsgit-socialmedianlp-main-yx3u2h.streamlitapp.com/